-v.
-The overall expected percentage discount off of billed charges you expect to achieve
+V. The overall expected percentage discount off of the provider's billed charges.
 We expect to negotiate a 20 percent discount off of the provider's billed charges.

-119: Describe your proposed procedures to assist Members in receiving recommended immunization; per Section 8.11 of this RFP

-UnitedHealthcare will work with the Mississippi State Department of Health in matching CHIP enrollment data with immunization records.
+119-Describe-your proposed-procedures-to assist Members in receiving recommended immunization; per Section 8.11 of this RFP.
+United Healthcare will work with the Mississippi State Department of Health in matching CHIP enrollment data with immunization records.
 We will use our Universal Tracking DatabaseTM (UTD) to educate Members on the need to comply with recommended immunization schedules.
 UTD incorporates submitted claims, allowing near real-time tracking of Member compliance.
 Our Preventive Services staff will use UTD to check Member compliance with recommended immunizations schedules and will develop lists for each provider showing compliance of their Members.
 We will provide these lists quarterly as well as on request.
 As of early 2009, PCPs have received UnitedHealthcare Alerts when Members are overdue for immunizations.